oTree-org/oTree/_docs/tutorial.md

 ## Reset the database and run

 Before you run the server, you need to reset the database.
 In the launcher, click the button "clear the database".
-Or, on the command line, run `./otree resetdb`.
+Or, on the command line, run `python otree resetdb`.

 Every time you add, change, or remove a field in `models.py` This is because we have defined new fields in `models.py`,